very-scary-scenario/nkd.su/PRIVACY.md

 You can change your names or avatar at any time.
 Please contact an admin if you would like to have this information modified or deleted in a way that the website doesn't give you controls for.
+Early in the migration away from Twitter, less of this will be user-modifiable than we would like, but we'll be working to sort that quickly.

 ### sessions